-- Three money schools: These are schools that offer amazing scholarships and would make it easy to graduate with little or no student loan debt.
+- Three money schools: These are schools that offer large merit-based scholarships and would make it much easier to graduate with little or no student loan debt.

 Now that you have your initial list put together, one way or another, it’s time to ask the tough questions!

 Many students have big dreams without considering the price.
 Make sure that the colleges you’re considering are affordable for your family so that you can avoid spending years paying off student loans.
 No one likes to be still paying for college past their 35th birthday!
 Have a conversation with your parents to break down the costs of college, considering what financial or merit-based aid you might receive.

 It doesn’t hurt to have some dream schools on your list, but make sure you’ve also added options that will be more affordable.

 What scholarships are available?

 Start by looking at the school website to see if they have a list of available scholarships.
 But then also talk directly to their admission department.
 This can be a great way to narrow down your list—or make your final decision.